Devices for Freshman and Sophomore students

 If you look at the back of your iPad, in the small print there is a Model number, which starts with an A and is followed by 4 digits.
 You can look up what the model number means here:

-My son already has an iPad.
-Will he still need to purchase one?
+I already have an iPad.
+Do I still need to purchase one?

 If you already have an iPad, it can be used in place of purchasing a new one so long as it meets the requirements above.